motmot/doc/source/download.rst

 2. In the terminal window, type the following.
 This will add the repository to your list of repositories::

-  sudo wget http://debs.astraw.com/sources.list.d/astraw-hardy.list --output-document=/etc/apt/sources.list.d/astraw-hardy.list
+  sudo wget --output-document=/etc/apt/sources.list.d/astraw.list http://debs.astraw.com/sources.list.d/astraw-$(lsb_release -cs).list
-  sudo wget http://debs.astraw.com/sources.list.d/universe-hardy.list --output-document=/etc/apt/sources.list.d/universe-hardy.list
+  sudo wget --output-document=/etc/apt/sources.list.d/universe.list http://debs.astraw.com/sources.list.d/universe-$(lsb_release -cs).list

 You will be prompted for your password -- this is normal.